-Further, the United Kingdom has exited the EU, with such exit referred to as "Brexit," effective December 31, 2020.
-The GDPR's data protection obligations continue to form part of the laws in the United Kingdom by virtue of section 3 of the European Union (Withdrawal) Act 2018, as amended (including by the various Data Protection, Privacy and Electronic Communications (EU Exit) Regulations).
-Going forward, we are exposed to increasing risk for divergence in application, interpretation and enforcement of these two parallel data protection regimes.
-In June 2021, the European Commission adopted an adequacy decision with regard to personal data transfers to the United Kingdom under the GDPR, meaning that the European Commission determined that personal data receives essentially equivalent levels of protection in the United Kingdom as it would under EU law.
-This decision, however, does not cover personal data transferred for purposes of UK immigration control and contains a "sunset clause," which mandates that the adequacy decision expire in four years.
+Further, in response to the UK's exit from the EU, the European Commission adopted an adequacy decision with regard to personal data transfers to the UK under the GDPR in June 2021, meaning that the European Commission determined that personal data receives essentially equivalent levels of protection in the UK as it would under EU law.
+This decision, however, contains a "sunset clause," which mandates that the adequacy decision expires in four years after its entry into force.
 This adequacy decision may also be reassessed or revoked during its four-year effective period if the European Commission determines that the United Kingdom has deviated from the level of data protection in place at the time of the adequacy decision.
-If the European Commission alters or revokes its adequacy decision for any reason, from that point onwards, transfers of personal data from the EEA to the United Kingdom will require a valid 'transfer mechanism' and such transfers will need to be made subject to GDPR-compliant safeguards (for example, the SCCs).
+The recently proposed UK Data Protection and Digital Information Bill deviates in some respects from the GDPR obligations and could therefore impact the EU Commission's UK adequacy decision.
+If the European Commission alters or revokes its adequacy decision for any reason, from that point onwards, transfers of personal data from the EEA to the UK will require a valid 'transfer mechanism' and such transfers will need to be made subject to GDPR-compliant safeguards (for example, the SCCs).
 We may face challenges in addressing applicable legal requirements resulting from any such alteration or revocation of this adequacy decision, and we may be required to make changes to our policies and practices and incur significant costs and expenses if any uncertainty surrounding the interpretation or continued efficacy of this adequacy decision develops.